PeterEriksson/dugb-3/README.md

-# 🎮 Heliga Gibblocket - a social media app for gamers
+# 🎮 Social media app for Warzone gamers

 Full-stack web app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.